Yorkie hair needs daily grooming just like us!

 Many people with sensitive airways due to asthma or allergies think that they can’t own a dog.
 This isn’t necessarily true, certain dogs are more hypoallergenic than others.
 This is because Yorkies have a single coat, and don’t shed as much as other dogs.
 Of course, no dog is 100 percent hypoallergenic, so it is good to know if it is dog fur you are allergic to or something else like saliva or dander.

-What Kinds of coat Does Your Yorkie Have?
+What Kind of Coat Does Your Yorkie Have?

 While Yorkies are all furless, their coats are not homogenous.
 To understand how best to groom your Yorkie, you should first identify the kind of coat it has.
 This will depend on their age and breed, as Yorkie puppies’ coats change when they grow up.
 This article will help you identify the type of coat your Yorkie has, as well as the best way to maintain it.